 Phew – that was a lot.
 Let’s catch our breath by reviewing a previous Stanley Cup bracket!

-Here is a picture of the 2019 Playoff Bracket to give you another visual of how things work in the playoffs.
+Here is a picture of a Playoff Bracket to give you another visual of how things work in the playoffs.

 Notes about the playoff bracket: